 Build a Teddy Bear

 Looking for a way to entertain the kiddos and the adults?
-Creative director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshops you see in the mall.
-Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come onsite with all the materials to help guests design their own.
+Creative director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshop you see in the mall.
+Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come on-site with all the materials to help guests design their own.
 It’s surprising how much the adult guests will get into this idea, too.
 As Sales says, “Who doesn’t love a teddy bear to remember a special occasion?”

 Offer the Coolest of Desserts